CCovington97/Coding-Questions/interview.md

         * If you were hired, what ideas/talents could you contribute to this position
         * What is your biggest weakness?
             * This is crucial, that's why it's on here twice
-        * Prepare 2 CAR (Chalenge, Action, Results) stories
+        * Prepare 2 CAR (Challenge, Action, Results) stories

 * Practice, Practice, Practice
-    * memorize you rmessage
+    * memorize your message
     * Deep breathes
     * Power pose
     * Rehearse with family and friends